EASYNETY/1ta/docs/features/classes/classes-courses-integration.md

 ### Classes to Attendance Relationship

-1. Each class has enrolled students
+1. Each class has enroled students
 2. Attendance records are created for each scheduled event of the class
 3. Teachers can view and manage attendance for their classes
-4. Students can view their own attendance across all enrolled classes
+4. Students can view their own attendance across all enroled classes

 ## Migration Checklist